Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Background

 \section{Background}

 The eigenvalue spectrum of the Dirac operator provides important insights regarding the symmetries of QCD and their breaking.
-One particular eigenstate of the Dirac operator describes a one-particle massless fermion (quark) state in presence of a gauge background.
-The gauge fields provide both the interactions and the disorder whose strength changes with the temperature.
-The properties of the eigenvalue spectrum of the QCD Dirac operator, in presence of gauge ensembles have been studied extensively using lattice QCD at zero as well as finite temperatures.
-The intercept of the near-zero eigenmodes of the Dirac operator in the chiral symmetry broken phase gives an accurate estimate of the chiral condensate, the order parameter of the chiral phase transition in the limit of massless quarks.
-At temperatures $T<T_{pc}$, where $T_{pc}\sim 156.5$ MeV is the pseudo-critical temperature~\cite{HotQCD:2018pds,Burger:2018fvb,Borsanyi:2020fev} corresponding to the chiral crossover transition in QCD with physical quark flavors, the level statistics of the deep infrared part of the spectrum can be explained within the universality class of RMT consisting of chiral Gaussian unitary ensemble (GUE)~\cite{Verbaarschot:1994qf,Verbaarschot:1993pm, Verbaarschot:1996qm,Kanazawa:2018kbo} whereas for the higher eigenvalues the universal features can be explained within Wigner's classification with a RMT ensemble of conventional GUE.
+An eigenstate of the Dirac operator describes a one-particle massless fermion (quark) state in the presence of a gauge background.
+The gauge fields provide both the interactions and the disorder whose strength varies as a function of temperature.
+Properties of the eigenvalue spectrum of the QCD Dirac operator, in presence of gauge ensembles, have been studied extensively using lattice QCD at zero as well as finite temperatures.
+The density of vanishingly small eigenvalues of the Dirac operator in the chiral symmetry broken phase gives an accurate estimate of the chiral condensate, the order parameter of the chiral phase transition in the limit of massless quarks~\cite{Smilga:1993in}.
+At temperatures $T<T_{pc}$, where $T_{pc}\sim 156.5$ MeV is the pseudo-critical temperature~\cite{HotQCD:2018pds,Burger:2018fvb,Borsanyi:2020fev} corresponding to the chiral crossover transition in QCD with physical quark flavors, the level statistics of the deep infrared part of the spectrum can be explained within the universality class of RMT consisting of chiral Gaussian unitary ensemble (GUE)~\cite{Verbaarschot:1994qf,Verbaarschot:1993pm, Verbaarschot:1996qm,Kanazawa:2018kbo} whereas for the higher eigenvalues the universal features can be explained within Wigner's classification with a RMT ensemble of conventional Gaussian unitary type.